Juvenile Osteology Research Laboratory Workshop

 Medieval Crisis Populations - Victims of Change

-The aim of this project is to evaluate to what extent and how these major political events impacte physically local populations, especially the children.
-During the 2013 season of our Osteology Workshops we uncovered a very interesting and unique phenomenon: during the 17th century, the inside of the churches in the region of Odorheiu Secuiesc, in the heart of Transylvania (Romania), was dedicated to infant burials.
+The aim of this project is to evaluate to what extent and how the major political events of the 16th and 17th centuries have impacted physically local populations, especially the children.
+During the 2013 season of our Osteology Workshops we uncovered a very interesting and unique phenomenon: during the 17th century, the inside of some of the churches in the region of Odorheiu Secuiesc, in the heart of Transylvania (Romania), was dedicated to infant burials.
 Our initial study of the church in Teleac/Telekfakva showed one adult, 69 juveniles out of which 48 were of preterm or fetal age.

-Students that wish to expand their skills and experience in the field can register for a 4 week (June 2 - June 29, 2019) session of the Medieval Cemetery Funerary Excavation immediately preceding the Juvenile Osteology Workshop.
-Note that this program requires previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent.
+Students who wish to expand their skills and experience in the field can register for an additional 4 week session of the Medieval Cemetery Funerary Excavation, immediately preceding the Juvenile Osteology Workshop.
+Note that previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.

 Housing: housed in a beautifully renovated hotel, 2-3 participants per room, with private bathrooms

-Meals: breakfast and dinner is served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets
+Meals: breakfast and dinner is served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets.
+However, we are NOT able to offer a vegan or gluten-free option.

 Fee includes: registration and lab fees, lectures, access to study collections, laboratory gear, housing and meals as described above.